wookyeongSong/Inference-for-Dispersion-and-Curvature/README.md

 ## General Information

 This repository contains the implementation for the paper **"Inference for Dispersion and Curvature of Random Objects"** which were run using R 4.3.1.
-It provides two one-click *wrapper* R scripts that reproduce every table and figure in the main manuscript and the supplement.
+It provides two *wrapper* R scripts that reproduce every table and figure in the main manuscript and the supplement.

 ## Wrapper R scripts